 Signs Your Cast Iron Piping Needs Updating

-Sometimes, depending on the condition, you might not need to swap out your cast iron piping for PVC or other options.
+Sometimes, depending on the condition, you might not need to swap out your cast iron piping for PVC (Polyvinyl Chloride) or other options.
 After all, cast iron piping can last for up to 80-100 years, depending on the water.
 Always have a professional plumber inspect the home before making your decision.
 A professional plumber can give you definite information about the piping’s performance.